BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 Is it maintainable?
 Hardly.
 But why?
 Because the components are strongly coupled in the code.
-By blending everything in a single function we tightly coupled domain workflow and message bus implementation.
+By blending everything in a single function we tightly couple domain workflow and message bus implementation.
 And that's half the trouble.
 The worst part is that we